Sorinenachioiu/College-Stuff/Bachelor/Y1/Q4/SQT/week1/firstWeek.md

 <span class="term"> System testing  </span>
 <span class="definition"> - Test the entire
-system together, including all of its classes, dependencies, database , web services, ands whatever other components it may have.</span>
+system together, including all of its classes, dependencies, database , web services, and whatever other components it may have.</span>

 <img src="img/systemTesting.png" alt="Effective testing" width="75%">